ak302anand/ak302anand/README.md

 - 🔭 I’m currently working on Women in Data Science Datathon 2023 (https://www.kaggle.com/competitions/widsdatathon2023)

 - 🌱 I’m currently learning Time Series Analysis.
-This year, I couldn't enjoy snowfall🌨️ in the area where I live.
-So I thought why not try Time Series Analysis to see if I can predict when it's going to snow.
-Well, to check the extent of this technique, I'm planning to use it to predict climate change 🔆🌊
+I was unable to take advantage of this year's snowfall in my neighborhood🌨️.
+I thus figured why not use time series analysis to see if I could forecast when it will snow.
+Well, to check the effectiveness of this technique, I'm planning to use it to predict climate change 🔆🌊

 - 👯 I’m looking to collaborate on projects that uses neural networks